pratiksharma1234/focp-assignment/project-chat/README.md

 # Chatbot for The British College

 This project is a simple chatbot program designed to simulate a conversation between a user and an agent representing The British College of Nepal.
-The chatbot is capable of providing context-aware responses, maintaining a conversation log, and simulating a typing effect for a more interactive user experience.
+The chatbot is capable of providing context-aware responses, maintaining a conversation log, and simulating a typing effect for more interactive user experience.

 ## Features
 - **Dynamic Agent Name:** The chatbot introduces itself with a randomly chosen name from a predefined list.